longestneckedgiraffe/Quikpak/README.md

 ## License
 [MIT](https://opensource.org/license/mit)
-> QuikPak is not meant to be used as a legitmiate protection software.
+> QuikPak is not recommended to be used in a commercial context, see code before use.